Migrating your WordPress site to DreamHost

 View the following article for full instructions on how to add and view your WordPress site at DreamHost before you point your DNS:

-When this is completed, you can then view your site using a 'Mirror' domain in your DreamHost account, or by adjusting your computer's 'hosts' file.
+When this is completed, you can then view your site by updating the 'hosts' file on your home computer.

 Pointing your DNS to DreamHost